 How to “Right-Size” Strategically

-As I sit on a flight to Orlando, I have time to ponder the various changes I’ve seen in strategic HR.
+Over the years, I’ve had time to ponder the various changes I’ve seen in strategic HR.
 When it comes to topics like workforce planning, I see companies that are “all-in” and dedicated to the topic because they see a huge risk in their workforce and don’t wish to get caught by that risk.
 On the other end of the spectrum, I see companies who view workforce planning as “too hard” and they choose to rely on their recruitment teams to get them out of whatever talent gap problem they may encounter.
 In one energy company, the recruitment team told me that their CEO viewed strategic workforce planning to mean just-in-time recruitment.
 The team was feeling the stress from this view.

 For those that attempt completion of workforce plans, the scenarios for these plans are almost always scenarios of growth.
 But the reality is, it is highly likely that a company will find itself in a reduction scenario at some point in time.
 It is these reduction scenarios where planning becomes crucial.
 Here are a few examples of where planning for this scenario becomes useful: